kensuio-oss/frontend-technical-test/README.md

 ## Requirements

 We need to show the user the data in both tabular format and chart.
 There should be interaction between the graph and the tabular data.
 For instance, when hovering on a line of the graph, hightlight a column in the table.

+To complete this behaviour, we would like to be able to change data on the fly.
+Allow the user to choose a point on the graph and allow to change it on the fly.
+Ideally, the change should be propagated to the backend but it can also stay in the frontend.

 ### Functional Requirements